ATECoder/vba.core/src/testFx/readme.md

 ## Scripts

 * _Deploy_: copies files to the build folder.
+* _run.unit.tests.ps1_: a generic script for running unit tests.
-* _cc.isr.core.test.unit.test_: run unit tests.
+* _cc.isr.test.fx.unit.tests_: a shortcut for running the unit tests.

 ## [Testing]

-Unit testing can be accomplished using the power shell [Test Script].
+Unit testing can be accomplished using the power shell [Generic Test Script] which is inoked by the [Test Script shortcut].

 Tests can also run by running the _Run Tests_ method from the _Testing_ worksheet.